Vxrpenter/SCPToolsBot/README.md

 ---

 ## Start History
-Thank you a lot for starring in this repo.
+Thank you a lot for starring this repo.
 It is really helpful and makes me happy to work on this project.

-If you like this project, you may consider sharing it with others Either way, I thank you really much [![Stargazers over time](https://starchart.cc/Vxrpenter/SCPToolsBot.svg?variant=adaptive)](https://starchart.cc/Vxrpenter/SCPToolsBot)
+If you like this project, you may consider sharing it with others Either way, thank you really much [![Stargazers over time](https://starchart.cc/Vxrpenter/SCPToolsBot.svg?variant=adaptive)](https://starchart.cc/Vxrpenter/SCPToolsBot)

 ---